Sensedia/api-manager-java-client-sdk/docs/APIsApi.md

 <a name="createNewVersion1"></a>
 # **createNewVersion1**
-> ModelAPIResponse createNewVersion1(id, sensediaAuth, apiBean)
+> ModelAPIResponse createNewVersion1(sensediaAuth, id, apiBean)

 Create new version